 Long-term exposure of RISIS: datasets supporting indicators required long-term efforts.
 To reach this goal teams, centres, groups or institutes must have an official mission (or responsibility and goal) to develop them, translating the long-term engagement of the institution, they belong to or are affiliated to.
+To face this threat, 9 RISIS partners are now moving to submitting a proposal based on RISIS to the ESFRI Roadmap 2021.

 Openness of RISIS and sustainability: the central effort of RISIS is to foster open science.
 However, the infrastructure still depends very much on privately owned public databases, out of which enriched datasets have been built and can be integrated.
 All the members responsible of such datasets have developed agreements for use for 'publishable research', and most of them have individual rights for exploitation in paid studies.
 But this does not apply to collective use and even less to public opening to the community, and for this reason it has been developed the principle of "indirect contracting'".
-It must be assessed its robustness and clarify, in term of IP, use and open access.